-Post-Master’s Certificate in School Psychology: School Psychology Clinic
+Post-Master’s State Certification in School Psychology: School Psychology Clinic

 The School Psychology Clinic is a training facility for graduate students in the school psychology program.
 Through a variety of practicum and internship experiences in the clinic, students develop their professional skills.
 The clinic offers a variety of psycho-educational services to the University community and the public.